groupultra/sdk-public/projects/demo/DemoTutorial.md

             pass
 ```

 In this demo the bots are mickey-mouses which talk when a button is pressed.
-They can be initalized with self.http_api.create_service_user():
+They can be initalized given a name and avatar:
+create_service_user():

 ```
     for sn in range(self.MICKEY_LIMIT):